dustinpfister/blog_posts/_posts/lodash_partial.md

 ## 3 - Conclusion

 So the lodash partial method might not be the most compelling method in lodash to warrant the need to continue using lodash in new projects.
 I can not say I use this method in any of my projects, but I think I can understand why it might make sense to do something like this when it comes to working with a method that accepts a ton of arguments to help improve readability of code maybe.
-However I would likely just wrap the method in most cases.
+Even when I am in a situation in which I have lodash to work with, I often might create an abstraction by just doing so the vanilla javaScript way of doing so and moving on without making use of this lodash specific way of doing so.